Types of tennis match: Canadian doubles

-When three players are available, modified rules can accommodate the mismatch so that the single player does not have to be significantly better than the double team.
-The single player hits into a doubles court while the side with two players hits into a singles court.
+When three players are available, modified rules can accommodate the mismatch so that the single player does not have to be significantly better than the doubles team.
+The only major rule variation between Canadian doubles and traditional doubles tennis is that the team of two players can only hit the ball within the singles lines, whilst the single player can hit into the full doubles court.

 Australian doubles / American doubles

 An informal and unsanctioned form of tennis, this is played with similar rules to Canadian doubles, only in this version, players rotate court position after each game.
 As such, each player plays doubles and singles over the course of a match, with the singles player always serving.
-Scoring styles vary, but one popular method is to assign a value of 2 points to each game, with the server taking both points by holding serve, and the doubles team each taking one if they break.
-Throughout the United Kingdom (particularly England) and Australia, this format is usually known as "American doubles", whereas in South Africa you would call it "American singles", or cut-throat tennis.
+Scoring styles vary, but one popular method is to assign a value of two points to each game, with the server taking both points by holding serve, and the doubles team each taking one if they break.
+This format is usually known as "American doubles" in the United Kingdom and Australia.
+In South Africa it is called "American singles", or cut-throat tennis.
 It is also found in the Caribbean.